devmannic/scrypto_statictypes/README.md

 it's implemented with Rust's generics and `PhantomData` there is no extra storage of the type information.

-Then, going a step further I added runtime tests of the underlying `Address`es.
+Then, going a step further I added runtime tests of the underlying `ResourceAddress`es.
 This is behind a feature flag so is opt-in as it does add some extra performance overhead.
 But, there are cases where it can absolutely detect a logic error due to misuse of a Bucket or Vault, when the current Radix Engine